 Why is it important to add all these DNS records?

 We require all these records to be present for two reasons.

 The first is your security.
 You certainly don’t want someone else to be sending emails on your behalf.
 Adding a Domain Authentication record is simple but people outside your organization can’t do it if they can’t access a domain manager or registrar for your domain.

 What’s more, having all three authentication methods in place effectively prevents spoofing of your account.
 Neither of these methods is bulletproof.
 But when all three are combined, it becomes very, very difficult to perform any phishing on your account.

 The second reason is about the mailbox providers themselves.
 It’s no secret that they treat authenticated emails more favorably.
 They’re more likely to accept them and deliver them straight into the recipient’s inboxes.
-When they receive a fully authenticated email, they have more confidence that you are who you say you are and that a message has not been tampered with on the way.
+When they receive a fully authenticated email, mailbox providers have more confidence that you are who you say you are and that a message has not been tampered with on the way.

 Adding all these DNS records doesn’t guarantee 100% email deliverability but you won’t be very far from that when sending emails with Mailtrap.

 How does the DNS records update work?

 When you add new DNS records to your domain, the domain provider publishes them on your behalf.
 Depending on the provider you use, it may take anywhere from a few seconds to even 72 hours for the changes to be applied.
 Unfortunately, it’s not something we can influence.